Roots in Finnish forests grew into a global business

 The character and values of the family business have stayed with the growing company over the decades.

 Today, the Iivari Mononen Group is led by the third generation of the family.
 The character and values of the family business have stayed with the growing company over the decades.
 Fairness and a no-nonsense attitude, combined with a solution-oriented outlook, characterize the daily work.
-The company, grown from Iivari’s modest beginnings, now employs 150 people in four countries.
+The company, grown from Iivari’s modest beginnings, now employs over 200 people in four countries.
 The timber exports have reached 62 countries over the years.

 A lot has changed since Iivari’s times.
 Today the Iivari Mononen Group has four brands: Scanpole, Burt Boulton & Haywood, PrimaTimber and Exsane.

 Wood procurement and sales are handled by Scanpole, which has offices, impregnation plants and warehouses in Finland, Sweden, Norway and the UK.
 Expertly treated poles secure the flow of electricity and telecommunications, especially in remote locations.

 The newest addition to the company is Burt Boulton & Haywood Ltd (or BBH) from the United Kingdom, which produces premium quality fencing poles for agricultural and equestrian use.